How to Permanently Mount a USB Hard Drive to Your Raspberry Pi

 The SD card that boots and runs your Raspberry Pi is likely very small, offering only a few GBs worth of space.
 This can be filled very quickly.
 The first upgrade to a Raspberry Pi is usually adding a USB hard drive.
 This guide will go through permanently mounting a USB NTFS formatted hard drive to your Raspberry Pi.

 This guide assumes you already have a Raspberry Pi up and running with Rasbian as the operating system.
-If you're not up to this point yet, check out this guide on setting up a Raspberry Pi from the very beginning!
+If you're not up to this point yet, you will have to read up on how to set up a Raspberry Pi.

 The ingredients here are simple.
 You will need:

 - A Raspberry Pi.
 Ours has Rasbian installed as the operating system.

 - A way to communicate with the Raspberry Pi, such as directly connecting keyboard, mouse, and monitor or going "headless" and connecting with another computer.

 - A USB Hard Drive

 For the hard drive, we chose a Seagate 4TB External, available for $139.99 at Amazon.com.